resumex/Basilisk-Domain-Lab/README.md

 Flags:

 `domain` - Specify the name of the domain to create, if left blank the script will use the domain of the localhost.
+Only required for building a new domain.

 `users` - Specify the number of users to create (1-1000)